programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Setting up Jekyll <a id="section3"></a>

 *You've now installed everything needed to make your website.
-In this section, we'll create a private version of your website by running Jekyll, which will generate a new folder full of the files that constitute your website.
+In this section, we'll use Jekyll to generate a new folder full of the files that constitute your website.
 We'll also locate this folder in a place accessible to the GitHub Desktop app so they're in the right place when we want to publish them as a public website later in the lesson.*

 1. You'll need to know the file path to the GitHub folder created by installing the GitHub Desktop app (this is some text that says where a specific folder or file is within the directory tree on your computer, e.g. /Desktop/MyRecipes/Spaghetti.doc).
 If you don't know the GitHub folder file path, click on the magnifying glass icon in the top right of your computer screen (on a Mac) or use the search field on the Start Menu (Windows).